Nanboy-Ronan/Personal-Web/_pages/about.md

 * Vision-Text Multimodal
   * Worked various vision-text models including *CLIP, MedCLIP, ViLT*.
   * Explored *backdoor attack* on *MedCLIP*.

 * Machine Learning Privacy and Security
   * Worked with *membership inference attacks, backdoor attacks (patch and Fourier-based)* and the state-of-the-art defense strategy for them.
   * Worked with the *DP-SGD* algorithm under federated learning and data generation settings for differential privacy.
   * Adjusted unlearning algorithms to compare with the proposed methods, including *gradient ascent* and *finetuning* based algorithms.
   * Explored different outlier detection algorithm for detecting malicious behavior, including *isolation forest, KNN, PCA and DBSCAN*.

-## Experiences in Other CS fields
-* Human Computer Interaction
-* Internet of Things Techniques
-* Web development with React